Hatz: D-series

 The D-series, also referred to as SUPRA offers an even more robust design than the B-series.
 Therefore, the air-cooled one-cylinder diesel engines of this series are frequently mounted in compaction machines but are also used for other application fields such as generating sets for example.
 They have a power range of 3.5 to 15.2 kW at a maximum speed of 3600 rpm.
 The maximum torque is at 40.7 Nm.

 The SUPRA series particularly excels in its high running smoothness.
 This is achieved by a new design of the balance weights as well as the optimum use of two counter-rotating balance shafts and consequently a 100% first-order counterbalance.
 On demand, the engine may be equipped with the patented SILENT PACK ©, which reduces the noise emission by up to 90%.
 In addition, the engines of the D-series have up to 4 power take-off possibilities at the crank-shaft respectively auxiliary drives.
 Similar to the B-series, the engine is also available in a horizontal or vertical version.
-Furthermore, the D-series complies with the strict requirements of the EPA(Environmental Protection Agency) Tier IV final in the US.
+Furthermore, the D-series complies with the strict requirements of the EPA (Environmental Protection Agency) Tier IV final in the United States.